 7 Great Things to do in Luang Prabang, Laos

-Luang Prabang is an idyllic town surrounded by scenic landscapes of rivers, mountains, jungles, and waterfalls.
-The streets are filled with ancient temples, bustling markets, the occasional French bakery, and of course friendly people with that happy Laos smile.
+Luang Prabang is an idyllic town in Laos surrounded by rivers, mountains, jungles, and waterfalls.
+The streets are filled with ancient temples, lively markets, the occasional French bakery, and of course super friendly locals.

-With a population of under half a million people, and a super laid-back Laos lifestyle, you could easily forget this is the second largest city in the entire country.
-Nevertheless, this UNESCO World Heritage-listed town does not fail to impress, not even for a minute.
+With a population of under half a million laid back people, you’d easily forget Luang Prabang is the second-largest city in Laos.
+Nevertheless, this UNESCO World Heritage town does not fail to impress.
+Not even for a minute.

 - Where to Stay in Luang Prabang